-DOT&PF integrates Quality Assurance (QA) and Quality Control (QC) considerations into its environmental documents and decisions in its compliance with applicable laws, regulations, and standards.
+DOT&PF integrates QA and QC considerations into its environmental documents and decisions in its compliance with applicable laws, regulations, and standards.
 DOT&PF ensures both QA and QC processes are built into the environmental analysis and approval process.

-This QA/QC chapter is intended to provide guidance on the required incorporation of QA and QC throughout the environmental process.
-See the following sections for more information on QC reviews specific for each environmental document type: Chapter 3, Section 3.3.2, DOT&PF Review and Approval Process, for Categorical Exclusions; Chapter 4, Section 4.3, DOT&PF Review and Approval Process, for Environmental Assessments and Findings of No Significant Impacts; and Chapter 5, Section 5.4, DOT&PF Review and Approval Process, for Environmental Impact Statements and Records of Decision.
+This QA and QC Plan is a companion document to the NEPA Assignment Program Environmental Procedures Manual (EPM) and is intended to provide guidance on the required incorporation of QA and QC throughout the environmental process.
+See the following Chapters of the EPM for more information on QC reviews specific for each environmental document type: Chapter 3, Section 3.3.2., DOT&PF Review and Approval Process, for Categorical Exclusions; Chapter 4, Section 4.3., DOT&PF Review and Approval Process, for Environmental Assessments and Findings of No Significant Impacts; and Chapter 5, Section 5.4., DOT&PF Review and Approval Process, for Environmental Impact Statements and Records of Decision.